Cooper Kupp: 2021 season: Triple Crown and Super Bowl MVP

-In the Wild Card Round against the Arizona Cardinals, Kupp had five receptions for 61 yards and a touchdown in the 34–11 victory.
+In the Wild Card Round against the Cardinals, Kupp had five receptions for 61 yards and a touchdown in the 34–11 victory.
 In the Divisional Round, he recorded nine receptions for 183 yards and a touchdown in the narrow 30–27 road victory over the Tampa Bay Buccaneers.
 Kupp had a pivotal 44-yard reception to help set up the Rams' game-winning field goal.
-In the NFC Championship Game against the San Francisco 49ers, he recorded 11 receptions for 142 yards and two touchdowns in the 20–17 victory, bringing the Los Angeles Rams back to the Super Bowl for the second time since 2018.
-In Super Bowl LVI, against the Cincinnati Bengals, Kupp scored his first career Super Bowl touchdown, an 11-yard reception.
+In the NFC Championship Game against the San Francisco 49ers, he recorded 11 receptions for 142 yards and two touchdowns in the 20–17 victory, bringing the Rams back to the Super Bowl for the second time since 2018.
+In Super Bowl LVI, against the Bengals, Kupp scored his first career Super Bowl touchdown, an 11-yard reception.
 In the fourth quarter game-winning drive, Kupp ran for seven yards on a critical 4th-and-1 play, and he and quarterback Matthew Stafford connected on multiple successful catches, including the game-winning touchdown which led to his selection as Super Bowl MVP.
-Kupp's 33 receptions over four playoff games set a new NFL record for a single postseason, while his 478 yards and six touchdowns ranked second in league playoff history behind Arizona Cardinals receiver Larry Fitzgerald.
+Kupp's 33 receptions over four playoff games set a new NFL record for a single postseason, while his 478 yards and six touchdowns ranked second in league playoff history behind Cardinals receiver Larry Fitzgerald.
 He was ranked fourth by his fellow players on the NFL Top 100 Players of 2022.

 2022 season

-On June 9, 2022, Kupp signed a three-year, $80 million contract extension with the Rams.
+On June 9, 2022, Kupp signed a three-year, $80.1 million contract extension to remain with the Rams through 2026.
+The contract includes a $20 million signing bonus and $75 million guaranteed.

-In the NFL Kickoff Game against the Buffalo Bills, Kupp caught 13 passes for 128 yards and a touchdown in the 31-10 loss.
-In the next game, he had 11 receptions for 108 yards and two touchdowns in the 31–27 victory over the Atlanta Falcons.
-Two weeks later, Kupp recorded 14 receptions for 122 yards in a 24–9 road loss to the San Francisco 49ers.
-During a Week 5 22-10 loss to the Dallas Cowboys, he had seven receptions for 125 yards and a touchdown.
+In the NFL Kickoff Game against the Buffalo Bills, Kupp caught 13 passes for 128 yards and a touchdown in the 31–10 loss.
+In the next game, he had 11 receptions for 108 yards and two touchdowns in the 31–27 victory over the Falcons.
+Two weeks later, Kupp recorded 14 receptions for 122 yards in a 24–9 road loss to the 49ers.
+During a Week 5 22–10 loss to the Cowboys, he had seven receptions for 125 yards and a touchdown.

-During a Week 10 27-17 loss to the Arizona Cardinals, Kupp suffered a high ankle sprain, which required surgery.
+During a Week 10 27–17 loss to the Cardinals, Kupp suffered a high ankle sprain, which required surgery.
 He was placed on injured reserve on November 15, 2022.
-Kupp finished the 2022 season with 75 receptions for 812 yards and six touchdowns in nine games and starts as the Rams finished with a 5-12 record.
+Kupp finished the 2022 season with 75 receptions for 812 yards and six touchdowns in nine games and starts as the Rams finished with a 5–12 record.
+He was ranked 47th by his fellow players on the NFL Top 100 Players of 2023.